canonical/sphinx-docs-starter-pack/readme.rst

 Change checked file-types and locations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, only reST files are checked for inclusive language — and only those in ``docs/`` and its subdirectories.
+By default, only reST files are checked for inclusive language — and only those in the documentation folder (usually ``docs/``) and its subfolders.
 To check Markdown files for example, or files outside the ``docs/`` subtree, you must change how the ``woke`` tool is invoked.

 The ``woke`` command is issued from ``docs/Makefile``.
 The command's syntax is out of scope here — consult the `woke User Guide